-1. Trajectories of the Allergic march: a heterogeneous landscape
+Trajectories of the Allergic March: A Heterogeneous Landscape

-Type 2 inflammation is a common characteristic in many diseases that affect different organs, mediated by both innate and adaptive immune responses[9-12].
-It is the main underlying mechanism in those diseases involved in the allergic march[13-18].
-Allergic conditions also share several risk factors, such as genetic traits and environmental exposures[19].
+Type 2 inflammation is a common characteristic in diseases that affect several organs and are mediated by both innate and adaptive immune responses [9-12].
+It is the main mechanism underlying diseases involved in the allergic march [13-18].
+Allergic conditions also share several risk factors, such as genetic traits and environmental exposures [19].

-There are approximately 50% of children with at least one allergy symptom, but only 4-6% have multimorbidity that arises independently and not in all cases the sequential progression of the allergic march is observed[20].
+Approximately 50% of children have at least 1 allergy symptom.
+However, only 4%-6% have multimorbidity that arises independently, and the sequential progression of the allergic march is not observed in all cases [20].